 - Roleplay/sketch – performance and acting the part, sketch (originality, execution, etc.) (0-10 points)

-You need to fill in the application form in order to register for the contest (to be provided at a later date).
+You need to fill in the application form in order to register for the contest.
+We send you confirmation e-mail after sending this form.
+If you have any trouble with it, contact us at email@example.com.